IBM/CodeEngine/thumbnail/README.md

 for you, so let's immediately go ahead and deploy our initial verison of the webapp by creating a Code Engine application.

-Before weo do that though, it's important to undestand a bit about the types of workloads that Code Engine supports.
+Before we do that though, it's important to understand a bit about the types of workloads that Code Engine supports.
 Code Engine supports two types of workloads: Applications and Batch Jobs.
 Applications are any workloads that typically respond to incoming messages.